ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: R1 and R2 characterization

 where, considering the R1 and R2 parameters described above, we estimate $\psi_{\mathrm{R1}}$\,=\,123.1\,km$^2$\,s$^{-2}$ and $\psi_{\mathrm{R2}}$\,=\,269.3\,km$^2$\,s$^{-2}$.
 Finally, we estimate the gravitational acceleration as follows:

 For R1 and R2 we obtain $\xi_{\mathrm{R1}}$\,=\,37.4\,km$^2$\,s$^{-2}$\,pc$^{-1}$ and $\xi_{\mathrm{R2}}$\,=\,51.3\,km$^2$\,s$^{-2}$\,pc$^{-1}$, respectively.

-Relative to other star forming regions (see Table~\ref{tab:metrics} and Fig.~\ref{fig:enclosedmass}), the filaments in G012 exhibit significantly higher line-mass profiles, up to three times more dense than extended regions such as the G351.77 protocluster \citep{reyes2024}.
+Relative to other star forming regions (see Fig.~\ref{fig:enclosedmass}), the filaments in G012 exhibit significantly higher line-mass profiles, up to three times more dense than extended regions such as the G351.77 protocluster \citep{reyes2024}.
+This trend remains even when considering more extended regions along the filaments, as detailed in Appendix\,\ref{sec:ap_filfinder}.
+The corresponding line-mass profile parameters, including the filament extensions, are listed in Table~\ref{tab:metrics}.